The Bellingham Public Library celebrates LGBTQ+ Pride in June. As always, our staff have great recommendations to get you started.

 Books for Adults

 From biographies and memoirs to fiction written by LGBTQ authors or featuring LGBTQ characters, you can look forward to some great reading this month!
 Library staff are happy to help you find what you’re looking for on our shelves or from another location.
-Come down to the Central Library during the month of June and explore the Pride related materials on display or browse from the lists below from home!
+Visit the Central Library during the month of June and explore the Pride related materials on display or browse from the lists below from home!

-LGBTQIA Nonfiction
+Adult Nonfiction

 Library Staff Recommends: